Kathmandu UNESCO World Heritage Sites

 All Nepal Tour

-Nepal Tour Guide’s Nepal Travel Packages covers the highlighted places like Bandipur, Palpa, Pokhara, Chitwan and Lumbini, and is designed so you can get a complete experience of Nepal.
+Nepal Tour Guide’s Nepal Travel Packages covers highlighted places like Bandipur, Palpa, Pokhara, Chitwan, and Lumbini.
+This package is designed to give you a complete experience of Nepal.

-This tour combines sightseeing of world heritage sights, white water rafting, gentle hiking in hilly areas and jungle safari.
+This tour combines sightseeing at world heritage sites, white water rafting, gentle hiking in hilly areas, and jungle safari adventures.

-Your dive into Nepal’s fantastical world starts with cultural sightseeing of Kathmandu valley.
+Your dive into Nepal’s fantastical world starts with cultural sightseeing of the Kathmandu Valley.

-This first day tour takes you back in time through the Kathmandu valley’s architectural and cultural wonders.
+On the first day, the tour takes you back in time through the Kathmandu Valley’s architectural and cultural wonders.

-The focal point of each of these cities are the durbar squares where several social festivals are performed.
+The focal point of each city is the durbar squares, where several social festivals are performed.

-You will find these durbar squares rich in medieval artifacts, most even dating back to the 12th century.
+You will find these durbar squares rich in medieval artifacts, many dating back to the 12th century.

-Temples like Boudhanath stupa, Swayambhunath temple and Pashupatinath temple hold tremendous religious significance to the people of Nepal and travelling these sites showcase Nepalese art and architecture at its finest.
+Temples like Boudhanath Stupa, Swayambhunath Temple, and Pashupatinath Temple hold tremendous religious significance to the people of Nepal.
+Visiting these sites showcases Nepalese art and architecture at its finest.

 All Nepal Tour

-Heading 80km north-west of Kathmandu we reach the picturesque district of Nuwakot.
-Kathmandu and Lumbini Tour is available at Nepal 7 Days Tour Package.
+Heading 80km northwest of Kathmandu brings you to the picturesque district of Nuwakot.
+The Kathmandu and Lumbini Tour is available in the Nepal 7 Days Tour Package.

-This was once a thriving commercial hub of Nepal owing to the past trade route to Tibet but has now taken a more laid back approach.
+Once a thriving commercial hub due to the old trade route to Tibet, Nuwakot now has a more laid-back vibe.

-Sites like the famous Seven-storey Palace, organic-friendly The Famous Farm House keep you comfortable but if adventure is more on your mind then canyoning down Bulbule waterfall and the buzzing Nuwakot bazaar will enliven you.
+Sites such as the famous Seven-Storey Palace and the organic-friendly Famous Farm House offer comfort.
+But if you seek adventure, canyoning down Bulbule Waterfall and exploring the buzzing Nuwakot Bazaar will enliven you.

-Before making your way to Pokhara, you make a day’s stop at Bandipur city to relish sites like Bandipur silk farm, Thani Mai Temple viewpoint, Khadga Devi Temple and the largest cave of Nepal- the Siddha Gufa.
+Before heading to Pokhara, you stop for a day in Bandipur city to visit places like the Bandipur Silk Farm, Thani Mai Temple viewpoint, Khadga Devi Temple, and the largest cave in Nepal—Siddha Gufa.

-All these make Bandipur a gem in the heart of Nepal and a must see place.
+All of these make Bandipur a gem in the heart of Nepal and a must-see destination.

-The plethora of lakes are enough to fill one’s heart with serenity.
+The many lakes fill one’s heart with serenity.

-The numerous caves scattered throughout ignite a sense of mystical wonder.
+Numerous caves scattered around spark a sense of mystical wonder.

-Pokhara is also the adventure gateway of Nepal and you can also enjoy bungee jumping, rafting, fishing, zip lining, sky diving and many other thrilling activities to pump up your adrenaline.
+Pokhara is also Nepal’s adventure gateway.
+You can enjoy bungee jumping, rafting, fishing, zip lining, skydiving, and many other thrilling activities to pump up your adrenaline.

-Many travelers looking for a package trip to Nepal discover the hidden gem of Tansen, a peaceful town nestled in the Palpa district.
+Many travelers looking for a Nepal package tour discover the hidden gem of Tansen, a peaceful town nestled in the Palpa district.

-Taking a break from your wild nights at Pokhara, you head on to Tansen, Palpa.
+After your active days in Pokhara, you head to Tansen, Palpa.

-Walking through the cobbled steps of this medieval city, you enjoy a where you enjoy a more quiet life.
+Walking through the cobbled streets of this medieval city, you enjoy a quieter pace of life.

-The Magars and Newars make up the larger population of the district and there are plenty of community homestays available for you to day-dream.
+The Magars and Newars make up the larger population here, and there are plenty of community homestays where you can stay and daydream.

 Lumbini – The Buddha’s Place